AWeidenkopf/snake/README.md

 ## Motivation

-I decided on making a snake game for I wanted to try making a real time game without using a Canvas.
+I've decided on making a snake game for I wanted to try making a real time game without using a Canvas.

 ## ScreenShots